Read more about

 Rural society is basically a grassroots level lifestyle, dominated by intimate interactions, close relations, and neighborly cooperation.
-Urban society, however, has evolved into a much more complex system that gives more importance to competitive characteristics, superficial relations, and remote interactions.
-The opportunity to free oneself from the constraints that rural culture imposes is also one reason why such migration takes place, and is especially popular among the young rural people of the world.
-An urban area will often develop into an intricate metropolitan society setting, wherein it would include its own urban centers, cities, towns, and surrounding suburban and rural areas sharing common infrastructure, housing, and industry.
+Urban society, however, is much more complex.
+Urban areas will often develop into an intricate metropolitan society setting, wherein it would include its own urban centers, cities, towns, and surrounding suburban and rural areas sharing common infrastructure, housing, and industry.
 As a result, people are seen migrating to those places that offer more opportunities.

 Why Make The Move Into Cities?

+People make the decision to move into cities based on a list of push and pull factors.
 People are lured into cities by a centralized system that includes daily services, employment opportunities, and wealth.
-As a tradition, businesses that offer jobs and higher pay are usually located in cities.
-Survival may also affect rural flight, as natural calamities often hit hardest in farm areas where emergency services are almost non-existent.
+Businesses that offer jobs and higher pay are usually located in cities.
+Survival may also affect rural flight, as natural calamities often hit hardest in farm areas where emergency services are almost non-existent in some countries.
 Access to goods is also another factor that leads to migration to cities.
 Rural lifestyles, like farming the land, is often seen by the younger generations of people as unglamorous and exhausting.
 One problem that usually results from rapid urban migrations are the development of slum communities in big cities, and the fact that every few years or so these "glamorous" areas tend to suffer economic downturns.

 Historical Population Shifts